 Because the dataset, processing, and analysis effort can potentially be a large activity, the three different processes outlined above were implemented in a manner that allowed them to run parallel to each other.
 Depending on the size and complexity of the data, it could take between 15 minutes to an hour to create a predictive model.

 The client was able to use this implementation to work directly with institutions that had sufficient student data to then reduce their marketing spend between 25% and 35% through adjusting expenditures based on the predictive model and applying that to targeted marketing tactics.
-This, in turn, allowed staff to focus their efforts more effectively at cultivating prospective students’ interest earlier in the engagement process and ultimately optimizing the institution’s limited resources.
+This, in turn, allowed staff to focus their efforts more effectively on cultivating prospective students’ interest earlier in the engagement process and ultimately optimizing the institution’s limited resources.

 Since 2011, ClearScale has demonstrated an aptitude to take a client’s most complex and challenging requirements and deliver solutions that are scalable and forward-thinking.
 ClearScale can take ideas from concept to solution rapidly and deliver successfully working closely with our client partners.